Local H

-Local H is an American rock band originally formed by guitarist and vocalist Scott Lucas, bassist Matt Garcia, drummer Joe Daniels, and lead guitarist John Sparkman in Zion, Illinois in 1990.
-The members all met in high school in 1987 and founded Local H three years later.
-After Sparkman's departure in 1991 and Garcia's departure in 1993, Local H continued as an unorthodox two-piece setup.
+Local H is an American rock band co-founded in 1990 in Zion, Illinois by guitarist and vocalist Scott Lucas, who has remained the band's sole consistent member.
+Following the departures of the early line-up's bassist and lead guitarist, Lucas and co-founding drummer Joe Daniels continued as an unorthodox two-piece setup.

 Local H signed a record contract with Island Records in 1994, where they would go on to release three albums.
 The band's debut album, Ham Fisted (1995), was not a success and the band was nearly dropped, but the band remained on the label long enough to release their second album As Good as Dead (1996).
 The album was a success, selling over 320,000 copies and spawned a radio hit with "Bound for the Floor", which peaked at No. 5 on the US Alternative Billboard Chart and became the band's best known song.
 Local H's third album, Pack Up the Cats (1998), was a critical success and appeared on several best-of end of year lists, but did not perform as well commercially due to its promotion being negatively affected by a corporate merger involving Island's parent company, PolyGram.
 The following year, the band left Island, and Daniels was replaced by Brian St. Clair.
-By March 2002, Local H's first three albums had sold a combined total of 600,000 copies worldwide.
+By March 2002, Local H's first three albums had sold a combined total of 600,000 copies.
+They have been based in Chicago since 1992.

 Local H's first album with St. Clair, Here Comes the Zoo (2002), was released through Palm Pictures.
 The band recorded three more albums, Whatever Happened to P.J.
 Soles?
 (2004), Twelve Angry Months (2008) and Hallelujah!
 I'm a Bum (2012), and four EPs with St. Clair, prior to his amicable departure in 2013.
 In November 2013, Ryan Harding was announced as the new drummer, and the band have since released two albums, Hey, Killer in 2015 and Lifers in 2020.